For information on the current situation, view the Avian Influenza (Bird Flu) outbreak in China - (H7N9) web page.

 All suspected outbreaks of avian influenza in Australia should be reported to the DAFF Animal Outbreak Hotline: 1800 675 888.

-Protecting Poultry Workers during Avian Influenza OutbreaksThe Communicable Diseases Network Australia has developed the guidelines for persons working with poultry and other birds at risk of highly pathogenic avian influenza (CDNA, 2008) and associated workplace posters which provide specific information to protect poultry workers during an outbreak of highly pathogenic avian influenza.
+Protecting Poultry Workers during Avian Influenza OutbreaksThe Communicable Diseases Network Australia has developed the guidelines for persons working with poultry and other birds at risk of highly pathogenic avian influenza (CDNA, 2008) which provide specific information to protect poultry workers during an outbreak of highly pathogenic avian influenza.

 When accessing large documents (over 500 KB in size), it is recommended that the following procedure be used: